Modern Wisdom

 💬 Notable Quotes

 “"I used to perform and think it was like a party for myself, you know?
 I'd get drunk and go on stage and be like, 'Oh, that was fun.'
-And then I was like, 'Well, maybe that's not what your audience is looking for.'"
-[10:10]”
+And then I was like, 'Well, maybe that's not what your audience is looking for.' like, you know, it's actually a professional obligation."
+(10:10)”

 More from this guest